openshift/enhancements/enhancements/api-review/add-repositoryMirrors-spec.md

 - With `repositoryMirrors` getting in, the current `repositoryDigestMirrors` can be deprecated since its functionality will also be fully satisfied by `repositoryMirrors` and we don't have to keep duplicated APIs.
 - In operator.openshift.io/v1alpha1, gently announce to the users the `repositoryDigestMirrors` will be deprecated.
 In operator.openshift.io/v1alpha2, the implementation of `repositoryDigestMirrors` will be removed and replaced by `repositoryMirrors`.
+- ImageContentSourcePolicy CRD version conversion strategy: A conversion webhook needs to be created and deployed for deprecating the `repositoryDigestMirrors` and migrating users to new `repositoryMirrors`.

 ### Upgrade / Downgrade Strategy